How to File a 2023 Tax Return on eFiling

 Besides this, eFiling lets you generate and fill out your ITR12 tax return step-by-step, but you must provide income, deductions, and tax information.
 Also, verify your data before filing your return.

-Furthermore, you can visit a SARS branch office to file your return in person.
-Bring your supporting documentation and make an appointment so that SARS can help you file and answer inquiries.
+Furthermore, you can visit a SARS branch office to file your return personally.
+Bring your supporting documentation and make an appointment so SARS can help you file and answer inquiries.

 - ADVERTISEMENT -